SF Fed Data Explorer

 Welcome to the SF Fed Data Explorer!

-Our interactive tool gives you the ability to explore, analyze, and download detailed data for various groups of people in the U.S. labor market.
-The data come from responses to the monthly Current Population Survey (CPS).
-Use the Data Explorer to dive deep into the survey results and discover your own insights.
+Our interactive tool gives you the ability to explore, analyze, and download detailed data related to the Federal Reserve’s dual mandate of price stability and full employment.
+Dive into what is driving current inflation or explore how the labor market is working for various groups of people in the U.S. Use the Data Explorer to discover your own insights.

-Use the Data Explorer to compare labor market outcomes—such as employment, job finding rates, and earnings—for different demographic groups at specific points in time or see how a group’s experience changes over time.
-I’m ready to explore!
+Use the Data Explorer to compare inflation drivers and labor market data for different demographic groups at specific points in time or changes over time.

 For Educators